CommandLineLabs/completegeek/README.md

 Then one of the scripting languages.

-Study further programming languages as your interests lead you.
+Skip studying further programming languages for now but come back as your interests lead you.

 Continue with the rest of the program in order.